-We start from the position that each child is an individual, with their own unique set of strengths and challenges.
+We understand that each child is an individual, with their own set of strengths and challenges.
 We see the ability of our students through their talents, and work with them to build the skills, courage, and confidence they need to make positive choices.
 We achieve this by using a blend of individual coaching, therapeutic support, and group work.

 Our Multi-Disciplinary Team (MDT) works closely with teachers and support staff to ensure that students grow socially and emotionally alongside their educational development.
 A range of therapeutic assessments and methods are used by the team to help identify and support each student’s specific developmental needs.